quamis/pyBackup/pyBackup/README.md

                 - 0-length files
                 - % of files with fullHash
                 - % of files with recovery data
+            - cleanups
+		- re-check that X% of the final backup exists and its hash is valid (check fullHash)
+		- compute fullHash for X% of the DB
+            - write recovery information for X% of the backed files
+                - PAR2?
+            - write archives of x% of very old data (unchanged for more than X days?)
  	- path reader
 		- these export file lists to be backed up(full path, prefixed by protocol (file://, owncloud://)
 		- the file lists are then compared with the file lists on the target device